parulraut0110/HibernateDemo/README.md

 Database Connection Errors: Double-check your MySQL connection URL, username, and password in hibernate.cfg.xml.
 Dependency Errors: Ensure all Maven dependencies are properly added and refreshed.
 Session Management: Always remember to close sessions after completing transactions.

 ---

+## LICENSE
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT) - see the [LICENSE.md](https://github.com/parulraut0110/DarkModeExtension/blob/main/LICENSE.md) file for details.

+The icon used in this project is also licensed under the [Flaticon](https://github.com/parulraut0110/DarkModeExtension/blob/main/icon-licence.pdf).

+---

+## Help
+If you need help with using the extension or troubleshooting issues, feel free to reach out to the developer. email: parulraut0110@gmail.com.

+---